CleverCloud/clever-components/docs/guides/how-to-test-your-components.md

 This command runs `*.test.js` files from the `test` folder as well as from the `src/components` folder.

 **Note:**
-Some components don't have any test files because they are purely made for layout purposes and do not implement any semantics or interactions (`cc-flex-gap` for instance).
+Some components don't have any test files because they are purely made for layout purposes and do not implement any semantics or interactions (`cc-expand` for instance).

 ## How to create tests for your component?